Do you want to avoid google penalties on your WordPress website?

 Since Google doesn’t want the Internet to be swamped with copy-pasted content, it’s made absolutely sure that content that’s identical to something else doesn’t rank well.
 However, it’s important to note that even sites whose purpose is not deceptive or malicious can still end up suffering due to duplicate content.

-For instance, poorly designed discussion forums can generate both a regular and mobile version of pages, which counts as duplicate content.
+For instance, poorly designed discussion forums can generate both a regular and mobile version of pages, which counts as a duplicate content.
 Printer-friendly versions of web pages can also create redundancy in content that is frowned upon, even though it’s not actually harmful.
 Poorly designed or managed online stores are notorious for having multiple identical entries for the same item – which all get deranked.
 You’d do well to avoid all of those things if you want your content to rank well.

 Make Your Site is Mobile-friendly